 - Don't get hyper-focused on a single method to solve – give opportunities to share & learn together.

-- Provide appropriate supports (where needed) to build autonomy for all learners – like reading the problem orally.
+- Provide appropriate support (where needed) to build autonomy for all learners – like reading the problem orally.

 Finding #6: Students need to be taught how to fail & recover from it.